-(iii) before awards proper checking of documents must be done.
+- (iii) before awards proper checking of documents must be done. - 2) Notwithstanding the above requirements for consideration, formal written quotations not meeting the required specifications may not be accepted.

-- 2) Notwithstanding the above requirements for consideration, formal written quotations not meeting the required specifications may not be accepted. - 3) Only quotations complying with the specifications will be considered for acceptance, provided that there are sufficient funds appropriated within the budget. - 4) Where no formal written price quotation complies with the specification, as determined by the relevant Head of the Department requiring the goods or service, the SCM Manager may re-invite quotations. - 5) Following are possible examples of not being in a position to obtain formal written price quotations: - i.
+- 3) Only quotations complying with the specifications will be considered for acceptance, provided that there are sufficient funds appropriated within the budget. - 4) Where no formal written price quotation complies with the specification, as determined by the relevant Head of the Department requiring the goods or service, the SCM Manager may reinvite quotations. - 5) Following are possible examples of not being in a position to obtain formal written price quotations: - i.
 Publication of official and legal notices as well as advertisements in the media, - ii.
-Disciplinary hearings (Appointment of a Chairperson, Initiator) ,as per delegations of the Municipal Manager, the appointment of any legal person(s) to institute and defend any legal processes/proceedings and claims by or against Council, in any court of law, including the initiation, dealing with or settlement of such proceedings, training events, corporate branding and artwork, courses, seminars, membership fees, doctor consultations, medical specialists, local travel agencies, accommodation, subscription, tow in services, servicing agents for specific assets, franking machine postage, library books, books, monitoring of alarms, advertisements, motivational speakers, artists, subscription fees, security services in case of emergency, or as necessary and determined by the Accounting Officer to protect municipal infrastructure and facilities. - iii.
-In the event of a strip and quote or adhoc repairs to plant, equipment and machinery where it is not possible to ascertain the nature or extent of the work required in order to call for quotations, authorised by the Director engineering services. - iv.
+Disciplinary hearings (Appointment of a Chairperson, Initiator), as per delegations of the Municipal Manager, the appointment of any legal person(s) to institute and defend any legal processes/proceedings and claims by or against Council, in any court of law, including the initiation, dealing with or settlement of such proceedings, training events, corporate branding and artwork, courses, seminars, membership fees, doctor consultations, medical specialists, local travel agencies, accommodation, subscription, short-term car hire or rental services, tow in services, servicing agents for specific assets, franking machine postage, library books, books, Prescribed stationary including books and forms in respect of DLTC, driving licenses and motor vehicle licenses, monitoring of alarms, advertisements, motivational speakers, artists, subscription fees, registration and tuition fees, brake pads and brake shoes (linings), security services in case of emergency, or as necessary and determined by the Accounting Officer to protect municipal infrastructure and facilities. - iii.
+In the event of a strip and quote or adhoc repairs to plant, equipment and machinery where it is not possible to ascertain the nature or extent of the work required in order to call for quotations, authorized by the Director engineering services. - iv.
 Payment of annual license and support charges, enhancements and additional functional modules to ensure compliance with the MSCOA classification framework and to move towards a municipal ERP system, to the provider of the core financial system of the municipality.